Fiber Facts & Fallacies

 Take a look at your diet.
 Are you getting enough?

 Fiber has started to appear on the supermarket shelf in some unusual places.
-You can now purchase orange juice or cranberry juice that has 2 to 4 grams of fiber per serving.
+You can now purchase orange juice or cranberry juice with 2 to 4 grams of fiber per serving.
 But where did it come from?

 Part 1 2